Los Angeles teen crowned winner of duct tape prom dress contest - ExBulletin

 Los Angeles teen crowned winner of duct tape prom dress contest

-A recent graduate of a Los Angeles-area high school will have extra funds for college after being crowned the grand prize winner of a national ball gown contest with tape.
+LOS ANGELES, California (KTLA) A recent graduate from a Los Angeles-area high school will have extra funds for college after being crowned the grand prize winner of a nationwide competition to find the best duct tape prom dress.

-Dedicated Torres 120 hours of its life and used 14 rolls of tape to build a one-of-a-kind prom dress for the national competition.
+Torresdedicated 120 hours of its life and used 14 rolls of tape to make her one-of-a-kind prom dress for the annual pageant.

-She beat more than 200 entrants in the annual pageant, placing in the top 10, before being named the winner in the prom dress category.
-His crowning achievement came with a grand prize of $10,000 in scholarships.
+Torres had already beaten hundreds of other entrants when she was chosen as one of the 10 finalists earlier this month.
+Now, after being crowned the winner in the prom dress category, Torres has taken home a grand prize of $10,000 in scholarships.

-Her stunning dress went viral on social media, earning her the most online votes in the competition, Duck Brand said.
+Her stunning dress also went viral on social media, helping her earn the most online votes in the competition, Duck Brand said.

-Her pastel pink dress was accented with touches of gold and was inspired by 18th-century French art.
+Its pastel pink dress, enhanced with touches of gold, is inspired by 18th century French art.
 It also featured a custom tape portable fan and matching clutch.

-A trip to Getty Museum inspired her design, Torres said, adding that she was particularly captivated by the “golden, extravagant paintings” the museum had on display.
+A trip to Getty Museum in Los Angeles inspired her design, said Torres, who added that she was particularly captivated by the “golden, extravagant paintings” the museum had on display.

 It was a time of luxurious dresses full of lace, floral prints, ribbons and ruffles.
 So I wanted to incorporate some of those elements into my dress,” Torres said.